Metamogul/timestone/README.md

 primitives, the `simulation.Scheduler` implementation is where the real magic happens.

 Rather than immediately running an action within a goroutine, the `simulation.Scheduler` creates an event generator for it.
-The events it produces will then be executed from either the `ForwardOne` or `Forward` methods, advancing the `simulation.Scheduler`’s clock either to the next event or through all events scheduled to occur within a specified `time.Duration`.
-Additional configuration can be provided for individual actions or entire groups, allowing control over the scheduling order of simultaneous events or injecting dependencies between actions, delaying the execution of certain actions until their dependencies have completed.
+The events it materializes will then be executed from either the `ForwardOne` or `Forward` methods, advancing the `simulation.Scheduler`’s clock either to the next event or through all events scheduled to occur within a specified `time.Duration`.
+Additional configuration can be provided for individual actions or entire groups, allowing control over the execution order of simultaneous events or injecting dependencies between actions, delaying the execution of certain actions until their dependencies have completed.

 To provide this level of control, the `simulation.Scheduler` uses a run loop that iterates over all events in a well-defined order until no event remains.
-For each event, its configuration and default settings are considered to determine whether it should execute sequentially or asynchronously, or if it must wait on other events.
+For each event, its configuration and default settings are considered to determine whether it should execute sequentially or asynchronously, if it must wait on other events, or if it will register a new event generator the run loop has to wait for.

 ### Action